28 One-Hand Desk Lunches for the Days You’re Basically Married to Your Keyboard

 10) Chicken Salad Croissant

-Croissants are flaky chaos, but some chaos is manageable if you respect it.
-Keep the chicken salad chunky and not too wet, and add lettuce as a little moisture barrier.
-I ate one during a meeting and saw the crumbs fall on my notebook like buttery snow.
-If you still have a shred of dignity and, a napkin.
-It’s worth it.
+Croissants are flaky chaos, but with some care, you can manage most of the chaos.
+Keep the chicken salad chunky and not overly wet, put lettuce on top and it acts like a moisture barrier.
+I had one during a meeting and watched the crumbs fall onto my notebook like snow but instead of white fluffy snow it was brown from the butter.
+If you have any shred of dignity and a napkin, it’s worth it.

 11) Rice Ball